Romanization of Hispania: Urban works

 Within the urban environment are the baths and sewers, but also remarkable buildings for leisure and culture, including theaters, circuses and amphitheaters.

 Bathhouses

 Roman culture worshiped the body, and therefore the health of it.
 The hot springs or public baths became meeting places for people from all walks of life, and their use was encouraged by the authorities, which sometimes covered their expenses which allowed free access to the population.
 Although men and women sometimes shared the same spaces, bath times were different for each: women came in the morning while the men did at dusk.
 Those available in separate sections for men and women, the separate areas devoted to them were given the name spas.

-In the Iberian Peninsula there is great diversity of such archaeological buildings, highlighting their conservation status such as the Baths of Alange near Merida which, after several restorations over the 18th and 19th centuries, are now open the public as part of a medicinal water spa.
+In the Iberian Peninsula there is great diversity of such archaeological buildings, highlighting their conservation status such as the Baths of Alange near Mérida which, after several restorations over the 18th and 19th centuries, are now open the public as part of a medicinal water spa.